 A news media outlet may want to interview or take photographs of your students to support coverage of an event or project.
-A priority will be to ensure the wellbeing of children and young people in your care and to protect their privacy.
+Obtaining consent from parents/students is a priority to ensure the wellbeing of children and young people in your care and to protect their privacy.